Expertise: Data management, stata, R, SAS, online mapping tools, databases, data processing

 Expertise: data processing, infrastructures, project planning, regular expressions, systems analysis

-I am the newest member of Data & GIS Services and a longtime member of the Duke University Libraries staff.
+I am a recent member of Data and Visualization Services and a longtime member of the Duke University Libraries staff.
 My current interests are bootstrapping “Big Data” developments, helping library users implement new data tools and exploring data storage solutions.
 I earned a B.A in sociology with concentrations in computer science and political science from the University of North Carolina at Greensboro, and I earned my Master of Library and Information Science from the University of North Carolina at Chapel Hill.

 Expertise: Software (ArcGIS, Microsoft Access, online mapping tools, R, Stata), databases, data processing, scripting

 I joined Data and Visualization Services in 2010 after graduating from Duke University with a doctorate in sociology.
 I am familiar with OLS and generalized linear models and have extensive experience producing thematic maps with diverse data sources in ArcGIS.
 I also am familiar with Visual Basic, the scripting environment used in the Microsoft Office suite, and I am especially interested in database construction and manipulation in Microsoft Access.
 I teach workshops on using statistical packages, particularly Stata.